Fundraising: Professional fundraisers

 Many non-profit organizations take advantage of the services of professional fundraisers.
 These fundraisers may be paid for their services either through fees unrelated to the amounts of money to be raised, or by retaining a percentage of raised funds (percentage-based compensation).
 The latter approach is expressly forbidden under the Code of Ethics of the Association of Fundraising Professionals (AFP), a professional membership body.

 However, by far the most common practice of American non-profits is to employ a staff person whose main responsibility is fund raising.
 This person is paid a salary like any other employee, and is usually a part of the top management staff of the organization.

 Some non-profit organizations nonetheless engage fundraisers who are paid a percentage of the funds they raise.
 In the United States, this ratio of funds retained to funds passed on to the non-profit is subject to reporting to a number of state's Attorneys General or Secretaries of state.
 This ratio is highly variable and subject to change over time and place, and it is a point of contention between a segment of the general public and the non-profit organizations.

-The term "professional fundraiser" is in many cases a legislated term referring to third-party firms whose services are contracted for, whereas "fundraising professionals" or development officers are often individuals or staff at charitable non-profits.
-Although potentially confusing, the distinction is an important one to note.
+The term 'professional fundraiser' is often legislated, referring to third-party firms whose services are contracted, whereas 'fundraising professionals' or development officers are typically individuals or staff at charitable non-profits.
+Although potentially confusing, it is important to note this distinction.

-Online & Mobile Fundraising
+Online and mobile fundraising

 Online and mobile fundraising had become a popular fundraising method over the last few years due to its accessibility.
 Fundraising organizations are developing technical options like mobile apps and donate buttons to attract donors around the globe.
 Common online and mobile fundraising methods include online donation pages, text to give, mobile silent auctions, and peer to peer fundraising.

 Since 2016, online giving has grown by 17% in the United States.
 In 2018, digital fundraising accounted for 8.5% percent of charitable donations and 24% of online donations were made on a mobile device in the United States.